 6. Worn Out Or Broken Engine Mounts

-Engine mount and transmission issues arise from wear over time.
+Engine mount breaks and ford truck transmission problems arise from wear over time.

 Continuous exposure to engine vibrations, temperature fluctuations, and general aging can weaken the mounts, diminishing their ability to support the engine at idle.